Elesh-Norn/KikiFeedService/README.md

 ## Configuring it

 Everything is in the yaml.config file.
+Rename or copy the example to config.yaml.
 - adresses must be the rss feed.
 Must be between parenthesis.
 - articlenumber: Number of article per site to display.
 Default is 10.
 - title: The title you want your page to appear
+- useragent: You can customise how you want to appear, so people recognize you.
 ### Installing

 Clone this repository then follow go instructions to install the code.